AckerlyXu/heima/articles/hdinsight/hdinsight-develop-deploy-java-mapreduce-linux.md

     The second plugin configures the target Java version.

     > [!NOTE]
     > HDInsight 3.4 and earlier use Java 7.
-HDInsight 3.5 uses Java 8.
+HDInsight 3.5 and greater uses Java 8.

 3. Save the `pom.xml` file.